polyvision/EasyRaceLapTimer/docs/ir_pulses.md

 **9 PULSE**

   checksum bit.
-Set it to 1 if the id is even otherwise not
+Set it to 1 if the number of ONES in the data bits is uneven

 ## example